MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

 #### 🧬 Cell Metrics
 - **Estimated number of cells**
   Estimated cell count: Refers to the number of cells identified as real cells (rather than background noise or empty droplets) in the sequencing data.
 The calculation process involves merging cell barcodes from the same droplet and then predicting real cells based on the empty droplet model (EmptyDrops).
+Values higher or lower than expected may indicate inaccurate cell counting, cell lysis, or failure in the droplet generation process.

 - **Species**
   Species information: Displays the species origin or reference genome information of the sample, derived from information provided during database construction.

 - **Mean reads per cell**
   Average reads count: The average number of sequencing reads per cell, used to assess single-cell sequencing depth.
 Calculated as the total number of reads associated with valid cell barcodes divided by the number of detected cells.
 This metric does not depend on read alignment results.
+A minimum of 20,000 reads/cell is recommended.
+The required sequencing depth per cell depends on cell type (high RNA or low RNA) and the desired analysis objectives.

 - **Median/Mean UMI per cell**
   Median/Mean UMI per cell: The median/average number of unique molecular identifiers (UMI) detected in each cell, used to assess gene expression levels in single-cell sequencing.
+Depends on cell type and sequencing depth.
+Lower than expected values may be due to shallow sequencing depth or sample/library quality issues.

 - **Median/Mean genes per cell**
   Median/Mean genes per cell: The median/average number of genes detected in each cell.
+Depends on cell type and sequencing depth.
+Lower than expected median genes per cell may be due to biological reasons (low transcriptional diversity) or may indicate low sequencing depth or low library complexity.

 - **Total genes detected**
   Total genes detected: The total number of genes detected in the entire sample, with each gene detected in at least one cell with at least one UMI count.
+Depends on cell type and sequencing depth.
+Lower than expected values may be due to shallow sequencing depth or sample/library quality issues.

 - **Fraction reads in cells**
   Fraction of reads in cells: After sample filtering, the percentage of cell-related reads aligned to transcripts out of total reads aligned to transcripts, indicating that cell-related UMIs are reliably aligned to the genome.
 If there is a lot of free mRNA in the sample, this value will be relatively low.

 - **Sequencing saturation**
   Sequencing saturation: An indicator for assessing whether sequencing depth is sufficient, reflecting the duplicate detection rate of molecules (UMI) in the library.
 When sequencing saturation is high or the curve growth is gentle, it indicates that continuing to increase sequencing depth will not significantly increase the number of detected genes, suggesting that the current sequencing depth is sufficient.
+Depends on library complexity, sequencing depth, and experimental analysis objectives.
+Lower sequencing saturation indicates that a large portion of library complexity has not yet been captured by sequencing.

 #### 🔬 Sequencing Metrics